tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Proxies to distinguish 401 Unauthorized response codes due to authentication failure from 401 Unauthorized response codes due to Client key mismatch; see {{oblivious-response}}.

-## General Proxy Services

-Using DoH over anonymizing proxy services such as Tor can also achieve the desired goal of separating query origins from their contents.
-However, there are several reasons why such systems are undesirable in comparison Oblivious DoH:

-1. Tor is meant to be a generic connection-level anonymity system, and incurs higher latency costs and protocol complexity for the purpose of proxying individual DNS queries.
-In contrast, Oblivious DoH is a lightweight protocol built on DoH, implemented as an application-layer proxy, that can be enabled as a default mode for users which need increased privacy.

-1. As a one-hop proxy, Oblivious DoH encourages connection-less proxies to mitigate Client query correlation with few round-trips.
-In contrast, multi-hop systems such as Tor often run secure connections (TLS) end-to-end, which means that DoH servers could track queries over the same connection.
-Using a fresh DoH connection per query would incur a non-negligible penalty in connection setup time.

 # IANA Considerations {#iana}

 This document makes changes to the "Multipurpose Internet Mail Extensions (MIME) and Media Types" registry.